cshum/imagor/README.md

 ### Configuration

 Imagor supports command-line arguments, see available options `imagor -h`.
-You may check [main.go](https://github.com/cshum/imagor/blob/master/cmd/imagor/main.go) for better understanding the initialization sequences.

 Imagor also supports environment variables for the arguments equivalent in capitalized snake case.
 For instances `-imagor-secret` would become `IMAGOR_SECRET`: